swamitagupta/spoil-no-more/README.md

 ## Introduction

 Safechat lets the users control their mental health themselves by letting them choose what conversations to enter based on their sentiments.
-It also prevents the spread of abusive language and can be a very essential app for kids too.
+It also prevents the spread of abusive language and can be a very essential app for kids as well as online education.
+It is aimed to make chatting harrassment-free and in accordance to your moods.

 ## Features